What is the German work visa?

 - Valid passport.

-- [Sometimes a birth certificate](sources is required.
+- Sometimes a birth certificate is required source.

 - Proof of residence of your foreign address when applying from abroad.
 This can be your driving license and some utility bills for electricity or similar.
-Alternatively a registered address in Germany if you are already in Germany.
+Alternatively, a registered address in Germany if you are already in Germany.
 The official document is called Anmeldebestätigung.

 - Approval by the Federal Employment Agency.